NirantK/agentai/README.md

 2. Do not invent a new syntax!
 3. Make it easy to integrate with existing projects!
 4. Make it easy to extend!
-5. Have fun and Use exclamations!
+5. Have fun and use exclamations!

-It is designed to empower your OpenAI models e.g. GPT3.5-Turbo and GPT4 Functions with real-world functionality, allowing them to make API calls, execute defined functions, interact with databases, and handle structured data types.

 Unlike Langchain, AgentAI does NOT require you to learn a new syntax.
 Instead, it allows you to define functions using Python decorators and then call them directly!
 This makes it easy to integrate AgentAI with your existing projects.